 - Lyrical Dissonance: Many of his pep talk songs sound perky and upbeat... unless you're listening to the lyrics.

 - Motor Mouth: Idle has a lot of sketches where he just rambles about something.
 The most famous ones are probably the "Money Song" sketch and the "Mr. Smoketoomuch" skit.

 - Pep-Talk Song: He has written a lot of cheery songs, of which "Always Look On The Bright Side Of Life" is the most famous.

 - Punny Name: Exaggerated for humor in Monty Python's "Travel Agent" sketch, where Eric Idle plays an eccentric man named "Smoketoomuch".
 He's completely oblivious to the fact that his name is a pun, apparently believing it to be a perfectly normal name.
 Even after the travel agent makes the Obligatory Joke, "Well, you'd better cut down a little!", he claims that it's the first time he's heard anyone joke about his name.

-- The Something Song: "The Galaxy Song", "Penis Song" and "Sperm Song" from Monty Python's The Meaning of Life were written by him.
+- The Something Song: "The Galaxy Song" and "Penis Song" from Monty Python's The Meaning of Life were written by him.